 - The legend of Persephone (Roman name: Proserpine) in Greco-Roman mythology: Persephone ate six pomegranate seeds while in the underworld, and is thus forced to stay there for six months out of every year.
 Her mother Demeter, goddess of the harvest, gets depressed when she's gone, and now we have seasons.
 (In the Mediterranean, the nasty season is the summer, when everything is too dry to grow food.)
 That's the story with any mythological World of the Dead.
 Or elves.
 Or with the Lotophagi.

-- When the title hero of "Childe Rowland" goes to Elfland to rescue his kidnapped sister, Merlin warns him that to eat or drink anything in Elfland will prevent him forever to return to the human world.
+- When the title hero of "Childe Rowland" goes to Elfland to rescue his kidnapped sister, Merlin warns him that eating or drinking anything in Elfland will render him unable to return to the human world forever.

-- One of the ways in which a mortal might catch the attention of the True Fae (resulting in kidnap and durance) in Changeling The Lost is by eating food the Fae's claimed as its own.
+- Changeling: The Lost: One of the ways in which a mortal might catch the attention of the True Fae (resulting in kidnap and durance) is by eating food the Fae's claimed as its own.
 Also, some of the fluff indicates that humans transform into Changelings in Arcadia, in part, by eating the food, drinking the water, and breathing the air; this is because Arcadia operates under contract law, so in order to gain nourishment from any of those elements, you must become a willing signatory to their respective Contracts — and, in doing so, become an entity of Arcadia.

 - In GURPS Time Travel, Time Agents need to be very careful not to eat or drink anything in past-time.
 Sure, you can leave past-time whenever you want ... but matter from past-time stays in past-time, even if it's been broken down into proteins and incorporated into a Time Agent's body.
 The consequences are ... messy.